 Need ideas for a Western theme party?
 Over the years, I have planned several of these and will share my ideas with you in this article.
 The Western theme is perfect for an outdoor birthday party, hay ride, harvest celebration, Halloween, or for just a fun get-together with friends.

-My grandson, Scottie, had a Western party when he turned 8 years old.
+My grandson, Scottie, had a Western party when he turned eight years old.
 The kids, and adults alike, had a great time!
-In this article, I'll show you the ideas we used for his party, including three activities, food and birthday cake, plus a few decorating suggestions.
-His was an outside party, but almost everything could be adapted for inside as well.
+In this article, I'll show you the ideas we used for his party, including three activities, food, and birthday cake, plus a few decorating suggestions.
+Scottie had an outside party, but almost everything could be adapted for inside as well.

 Western Party Activity Ideas

 1. Tepee Painting